 Everyone seems to be working on their sourdough starters, whipping up (over a long period of time) fresh loaves of bread.
 There’s a shortage on yeast and on and on and on.
 And I’m over here just eating as much bread as I can see with literally no time to even consider a recipe that requires time to rise.
 So with that in mind, I’m much more on the hunt for quick bread recipes.

 It also happens that I took a short foray into travel memory lane.
 There’s a coffee shop in New Town in Edinburgh called Low Down.
 It’s down some small steps – just below street level.
-Besides serving delectable coffee (and tea according to my mom), they also have this astounding quick bread selection every day.
+Besides serving delectable coffee (and tea according to my mom), they also have this astounding selection of quick breads.

 They must offer at least 10 loaf flavors – everything from rhubarb orange with rosewater frosting to a blueberry, buckwheat with raspberry mousse topping.
 I’m making those flavor combinations up, but that’s really how they are.